 Term life insurance, for example, is good for a set number of years.
 You pay premiums for a certain amount of time.
 If you die during that time, your family gets the money.

-People often get term life to cover their families during the time when their death would have a big financial impact.
-For example, it could be useful if you are in the middle of saving money for your kids' college tuition or if you are paying off a mortgage.
+People often get term life to cover their families if their death would have a big financial impact.
+For example, it could be useful if you are saving money for your kids' college tuition or if you are paying off a mortgage.

 Permanent life insurance, by contrast, lasts your entire life as long as you continue to pay premiums.
-It usually costs more than term life insurance.
+It’s combined with an investment fund.
+And it usually costs more than term life insurance.

 Some life insurance may be available through your employer, but you can compare individual plans using online tools.